brownplt/iticse-in-flow-2014/report/sections/rubrics.md

 adding a rubric to all reviews which brings attention to the issue in subsequent reviews.

-On a similar note, peer review can be used to curate problems invented by students for a practice problem set, and practice problem set improved over years.

 Rubrics provide starting points for discussing reviews in class, and for helping students to talk about reviews as noted above.
 On the downside, rubrics can cause students to lock their mind to a